Terms & Conditions – FAQ

 Are the fish measurements accurate?

 Yes, all fish measurements will be accurate.
 They will be priced according to their size in ranges such as a group of 4-6″ fish may cost $20 when a group of fish 8-10″ will be $40.
 We will show you the size of the fish next to a ruler that you are purchasing.
+All fish are measured from the tip of their head to the end of their tail including any trailers.

 Can you ship me fish directly to my house from the exporter?